 Limitations

 Rove Lab’s low-profile, modular approach comes with predictable trade-offs.
-If you want a higher back, a firmer upright posture, or a formal sit that feels more chair-like, these designs can disappoint.
-The plush options (R4 and Marshbello) also tend to run warmer and encourage slouching unless you stage pillows for lumbar support.
-If you prefer a traditional, heavy framed sofa with a taller stance, this lineup will feel intentionally different.
+If you want a higher back, a firmer upright posture, or a more formal sit, these designs can feel too relaxed.
+The plushest options—R4 and Marshbello—also run warmer and can encourage slouching unless you add pillows for lumbar support.
+If you prefer a traditional, heavier framed sofa with a taller stance, this lineup will feel intentionally different.

 Rove Lab Sofa Vs. Alternatives